ned14/outcome/doc/md/03-tutorialB.md

 But if that worries or bothers you, then you had best stick to trivial custom error types or better still, use Outcome's refinements of `outcome<T>` and `result<T>` which remove that choice entirely and give you in return a less boilerplate and more powerful programming experience.
-That is exactly the subject of Part C of this tutorial, next.
+That is exactly the subject of the third and final part of this tutorial, next.